Hydrogenated carbon structures as directional sub-GeV dark matter detectors

 In principle, the final state of the initial dark matter scattering can be complicated: when a proton is ejected from the hydrogenated carbon structure, the electrons in the lattice can be promoted to excited lattice states, they can be ionized and freed from the lattice, or they can be ejected as bounded to the outgoing proton.
 In this appendix we use DFT to estimate the probability for the final state particle to be a naked proton, without electrons bound to it.

 As far as the lattice structure is concerned, we consider a graphene layer with a hydrogen loading of $100\%$.
 This corresponds to a configuration where each hydrogen is bound to a carbon site, on alternating sides of the graphene sheet.
-Due to their large radius, this provides a good description of realistic carbon nanotubes as well.
-The nanotubes we consider here, in fact, have a typical radius of the order of tens of micrometers, which is much larger than the size of the graphene unit cell.
+Due to their large radius, this provides a good description of realistic CNTs as well.
+The CNTs we consider here, in fact, have a typical radius of the order of tens of nanometers, which is much larger than the size of the graphene unit cell.